-- 1. List, write and explain fundamentals and transmission characteristics of optical fiberCommunication. - 2.
-List, write and explain the design of Optical Fiber(OF) Component Material, it's fabrication, connectors, splicers to vary length of OF. - 3.
-List, write and explain fundamentals and transmission characteristics of optical fiber communication. - 4.
-List, write and explain principles and characteristics of various sources, detectors and various fiber optic components. - 5.
-List, write and explain principles and characteristics of various sources, detectors and various fiber optic components. - 6.
-Calculate parameters for optical link budgeting and analyze the link.
+- 1. To understand fundamentals and transmission characteristics of optical fiber Communication. - 2.
+To study the design of Optical Fiber(OF) Component Material, it's fabrication, connectors, splicers to vary length of OF. - 3.
+To understand the principles and characteristics of various sources, detectors and various fiber optic components. - 4.
+To Calculate parameters for optical link budgeting and analyze the link.